 This is one of several articles on what I consider the best way to do a pull request.
 There are many ways to do this.
 I consider this to be the best way because of my experiences doing it like that with different teams.
 The results tell me that I am right.
 But first: What is a pull request?

 To make any of this work, you need to be using a version control hosting provider like GitHub, GitLab or Bitbucket.
-All of them provide this functionality.
-Bitbucket even offers it for Mercurial repositories.
+All of them provide this functionality, Bitbucket even provides it for Mercurial repositories.
 I use Git with GitHub and GitLab.

 So let's assume you wrote your changes on your own branch, which I'll call